US Banking for Pakistani LLC Owners: What Actually Works

 | Long-term stability | Traditional US bank | In-person account, most stable relationship | Requires US visit |

 Sequencing matters.
-The practical order for most Pakistani founders:
+The order for most Pakistani founders:

 - Start with Wise Business.
-It has the highest approval rate, provides a US ACH receiving account, and covers multi-currency needs.
-This gives the LLC an operational bank account within days.
+Highest approval rate, provides a US ACH receiving account, covers multi-currency needs.
+The LLC has an operational bank account within days.

 - Apply to Mercury with documentation.
-Once the LLC has revenue flowing through Wise, client contracts in hand, and a professional web presence, the Mercury application is substantively stronger.
-The Wise transaction history itself becomes documentation.
+Once revenue is flowing through Wise and you have client contracts plus a professional web presence, the Mercury application is much stronger.
+Wise transaction history itself becomes evidence.

-- Maintain Payoneer for platform income.
-If any revenue comes through freelance platforms, Payoneer routes those payments to a Pakistani bank account in PKR without the complexity of a US bank withdrawal.
+- Keep Payoneer for platform income.
+If any revenue comes through Upwork or Fiverr, Payoneer routes payments to a Pakistani bank account in PKR without dealing with US bank withdrawals.

 - Open a traditional bank account on a US visit.
-If and when a US trip occurs, opening an account at a brick-and-mortar bank provides the most stable long-term banking relationship.
-Some founders combine this with their annual tax filing visit or a client meeting.
+If and when a US trip happens, walk into a branch and open an account.
+Some founders combine this with a client meeting or tax filing trip.

-This layered approach provides redundancy.
-If Mercury rejects the application, Wise is already operational.
-If Wise has a compliance review, Payoneer continues to process platform payments.
-No single point of failure halts the business.
+The layered approach gives you redundancy.
+If Mercury rejects you, Wise is already running.
+If Wise triggers a compliance review, Payoneer keeps processing platform payments.
+No single failure halts the business.
 The banking redundancy framework maps this architecture in detail.

 Frequently asked questions